Sony RX100 vs Panasonic GM5

-The Sony Cyber-shot DSC-RX100 and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in June 2012 and September 2014.
+The Sony Cyber-shot DSC-RX100 and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in June 2012 and September 2014.
 The RX100 is a fixed lens compact, while the GM5 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100) and a Four Thirds (GM5) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 vs Panasonic GM5

 The physical size and weight of the Sony RX100 and the Panasonic GM5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 and the Panasonic GM5 are of equal size.
 In this context, it is worth noting that neither the RX100 nor the GM5 are weather-sealed.